-- 1. Hypothesize a list of 10 different potential patient problems relevant to the preceding situation.
+- 1. Hypothesize a list of 10 different potential patient problems relevant to the situation.
 Identify the concept to which each potential problem relates.
-The problems you select must relate to a minimum of 5 course concepts. - a.
-In order to receive the 2 marks for each problem identified, you must describe or hypothesize specific information or data that you would need in order to validate each problem (total: 20 marks).
-A minimum of four pieces of information or data should be included. - b.
-In order to receive a mark for each concept identified, the concept must relate to the problem and there must be at least five different course concepts identified among the 10 problems. (total: 10 marks). - 2.
-Record your work on the carbonless paper provided. - 3.
-Hand in the top sheet and retain the bottom sheet for your use. - 4.
-Keep this page to use while completing Part B of the exam. - 5.
+There must be five different course concepts used within the ten concepts cited.
+The concept must relate well to the problem.
+(10 marks) - 2.
+For each of the ten problems listed describe specific information or data that you would need to collect in order to validate each problem.
+The validation process includes assessment and related hypothesized evidence.
+A minimum of four validations (assessment and hypothesized evidence) should be included for each problem.
+Validations must be distinct in nature.
+Only the first four validations listed will be marked.
+To receive full marks evidence must relate to assessment provided.
+Marks will be deducted for non related evidence.
+(20 marks) - 3.
+Record your work on the carbonless paper provided. - 4.
+Hand in the top sheet and retain the bottom sheet for your use. - 5.
+Keep this page to use while completing Part B of the exam. - 6.
 The first 10 problems will be marked in the order they appear on your paper.
 Therefore do not waste valuable time generating more than 10 problems.